Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 × Close

-Nina.care Pricing
+Nina.care au pair Pricing

-What does an au pair cost?
+What does hosting an au pair cost for my family?

-Check out the prices per country below!
+Check out the pricing details by country below!

 Prices Per Country